The technique of providing summarized or generalized descriptions of detailed and complex content.

 For example, a business application such as an accounting, payroll, or CRM system.

 An application component usually maintains a data component.
 It is enabled by technology services provided by technology

 3.5 Application Platform

 The collection of technology components of hardware and software that provide the services used to support applications.

-The combination of distinctive features in which architecture is performed or expressed.
+The combination of distinctive features related to the specific context within which architecture is performed or expressed; a